DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/go.md

 ## Getting Started

-Initialization of the SDK depends on whether you want to use Cloud, or Local bucketing.
+Initialization of the SDK depends on whether you want to use Cloud or Local bucketing.

-Local bucketing requires an extra step to initialize the local bucketing engine _before_ calling the SDK, and is the default mode for the SDK.
+Local bucketing requires an extra step to initialize the local bucketing engine _before_ calling the SDK and is the default mode for the SDK.

 If not using local bucketing - be sure to disable it via the DVCOptions setting `DisableLocalBucketing`.